betaseries/mailchimp-bundle/README.md

 # mailchimp-bundle

 This bundle will help you synchronise your project's users into MailChimp.
-New users will be added to MailChimp, existing users will be updated and user no longer in your project will be deleted of MailChimp.
+New users will be added to MailChimp, existing users will be updated and user no longer in your project will be deleted from MailChimp.

 ## Setup